hyperledger/indy-hipe/text/transports/README.md

 - POST requests are considered transmit only by default.
 No agent messages will be returned in the response.
 This behavior may be modified with additional signaling.

-- Using HTTPS with TLS 1.2 or greater will provide Perfect Forward Secrecy (PFS) on the transmission leg.
+- Using HTTPS with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.

 ### Websocket